 The Vertical Experts

 The Vertical Expert is a data scientist who has lots of experience in a particular domain.
-(S)he probably started out as a generalist, but after years working in a particular industry, has developed the business knowledge necessary to solve problems in a certain context.
+(S)he probably started out as a generalist, but after years of working in a particular industry, has developed the business knowledge necessary to solve problems in a certain context.

 They can be valuable for their obvious back-knowledge from the get-go, but the drawback can be difficulty thinking outside the box on standard problems or questions.